 Anxiety Therapy in Cincinnati

-Is it hard to relax with all the racing thoughts in your head?
-Do you struggle to fall asleep because your mind won’t stop replaying the day?
-Maybe you wake up already overwhelmed by your to-do list.
+Is it hard to relax with racing thoughts constantly running through your mind?
+Do you find it difficult to fall asleep — or stay asleep — because you keep replaying the events of the day?
+Maybe you wake up already overwhelmed by everything you need to do.

 You're Not Alone